-The team’s biggest success is the LMP3 championship title in the 2016 European Le Mans Series.
+The team’s biggest success are two consecutive LMP3 championship titles in the European Le Mans Series in 2016 and 2017.
 Previously, the team competed in various sports car racing and touring car competitions, such were FIA GT3 European Championship, Intercontinental Le Mans Cup, Blancpain Endurance Series, Rolex Sports Car Series, British GT Championship, British Touring Car Championship, European Supercar Challenge, GT Cup UK or Ginetta GT4 Supercup.

 Impressive motorsport CVs of team’s founders

 Before founding his own team, Zak Brown competed in various single-seater and sports car competitions.
 He was also a founder and CEO of US-based Just Marketing International (JMI), the world’s leading motorsports marketing agency.
 United Autosports’ on-track efforts will be supported with JMI’s full-service resources, applied principally to promoting the team’s sponsors on both sides of the Atlantic.
 Zak Brown is also an Executive Director of the McLaren Group Ltd, which includes their Formula One team.

 Richard Dean also has an impressive motorsport CV.
 In addition to a distinguished career as a driver, including a GT2 class victory at 2006 Le Mans 24h, Dean has additionally served as managing director of Ginetta Cars and as the Director of Zytek Engineering.

 2010 FIA GT3 European Championship was the first competition